 For Chris Ipsen, Assistant Vice President for Technology/Chief Information Officer of the Desert Research Institute in Reno, Nevada, perhaps the question of whether we can—or should—kill the password depends on the nature of the transaction the password is meant to protect.

-Perhaps the question of whether we should kill the password depends on the nature of the transaction.
 “For transactions that require a real identity, banking, email… the answer [to should we kill passwords] is yes,” he told Quartz.
 “Usernames and passwords don’t work, and we have reached the point where the risk is greater than the reward.
 We have multi-factor authentication methodologies that work ubiquitously and resolve identities at a much higher level.
 I believe two ancillary questions that also need to be asked are: What about when you don’t want to be identified?
 And who or what should provision the identity behind the credential.”

 The consensus seems to be that we have to do something, and some sort of multi-factor authentication is likely the way we’ll have to go about it.